Home Gym Setup: Essential Equipment Under $200

 #2 — Pull-Up Bar (~$30)

 A doorframe pull-up bar unlocks an entirely different category of upper-body training.
-Pull-ups, chin-ups, hanging knee raises — it's a vertical pulling machine that fits in any doorframe.
+Pull-ups, chin-ups, hanging knee raises — it's a vertical pulling machine that fits in any doorframe and installs in under a minute.

 Iron Gym Total Upper Body Workout Bar